My story is a little …..

-I was born and raised in Belgrade, Serbia.
-I graduated from the University of Economic sciences with a master’s degree in Marketing Management and PR.
-Beside that “official part” of my life, since I remember, my hands have always been busy.
+I was born and raised in Belgrade, Serbia and graduated from the University of Economic sciences with a master’s degree in Marketing Management and PR.
+Beside that “official working part” of my life, my hands have always been busy.
 I was sewing, weaving, knitting… even made some pieces of furniture for my apartment.

 After 15 years of permanent stress and working more than 10 hours a day I left my fancy environment and I chose to live on a 45-feet sail boat to sail around the World with the Man-I-Love.
-I was in my mid 40’s.
-Making that decision wasn’t easy, but I never regret.
+I was in my mid 40’s and making that decision wasn’t easy, but I never regret.
 I could write much more about this subject, but then we would call it ‘a book’ not a short introduction of me and my work.

-We left Europe crossed the Atlantic Ocean, sailed in the Caribbean for a few years, passed the Panama canal and at this moment we are in Mexico (July 2018).
+We left Europe crossed the Atlantic Ocean, sailed in the Caribbean for a few years, passed the Panama canal along the west coast of North America, stayed a little bit longer in Mexico, crossed the Pacific ocean and at this moment we are in French Polynesia (July 2021).

 How did I start?